Colorado wildfires burn hundreds of homes, force evacuations

 A second wildfire, reported just after 11 a.m., “ballooned and spread rapidly east,” Pelle said.
 The blaze spans 2.5 square miles (6.5 square kilometers) and has engulfed parts of the area in smoky, orangish skies and sent residents scrambling to get to safety.

-Tonight’s wind activity will determine when crews are able to go in and begin assessing the damage and searching for any victims.
+The activity of the fires, which are burning unusually late into the winter season, will depend on how the winds behave overnight and could determine when crews are able to go in and begin assessing the damage and searching for any victims.

 “This is the kind of fire we can’t fight head on,” Pelle said.
 “We actually had deputy sheriffs and firefighters in areas that had to pull out because they just got overrun,” he added.